noplacenoaddress/RNMnetwork/Part 4 - My experience/7 - fatal randomness.md

 I frontally collide with this sept when I go to this high school, but *in reality my family is*.
 And no, I'm not obviously.
 I'm not a stupid, I'm an **atheist** [[27]](https://en.wikipedia.org/wiki/Atheism), and in **parliament** [[28]](https://en.wikipedia.org/wiki/Parliament) a sit down in the left side.
 As usual, in this network but i was not conscious because probably only I was under neural monitoring but I don't listen to subliminal voices messages, all was a plot.
 A **plot plan** [[29]](https://en.wikipedia.org/wiki/Plot_plan) is something used in **engineering** [[30]](https://en.wikipedia.org/wiki/Engineering), and my father belongs to the **order of the engineer** [[31]](https://en.wikipedia.org/wiki/Order_of_the_Engineer).
 A **professional order** [[32]](https://en.wikipedia.org/wiki/Professional_order) got something similar to a ritual to get in, but those are only my two cents.

+In this high school i know a person that I consider like my best professor, **Liliana Boccalatte** [[33]](https://www.elencogiornalisti.it/giornalisti/scheda_giornalista/boccalatte-giuseppina-liliana/36504) teaching history and philosophy.
+She helps me to understand our society and real meaning of the **myth of the cave** [[34]](https://en.wikipedia.org/wiki/Myth_of_the_Cave), something very important to survive in the remote neural monitoring network, to not going mad.
+I love her.

+*Cheers Liliana I know that you're reading me.*

 ### External Links

 1. https://en.wikipedia.org/wiki/Rage_Against_the_Machine